lekoala/tin/README.md

 [![Dependency Status](https://www.versioneye.com/php/lekoala:tin/badge.svg)](https://www.versioneye.com/php/lekoala:tin)
 [![Reference Status](https://www.versioneye.com/php/lekoala:tin/reference_badge.svg?style=flat)](https://www.versioneye.com/php/lekoala:tin/references)

-A library to validate TIN numbers.
+A library to validate TIN numbers for individuals.
 This is based on a java library, this is why the code does not reflect best practices in php.

 Supported countries are: